Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The less you respond to negative people, the more positive your life will become."
+> "Family not only needs to consist of merely those whom we share blood, but also of those whom we'd give blood."
-> — **Paulo Coelho**
+> — **Charles Dickens**

 ---